 - 1. What do you want to teach?
 It is helpful to decide upon a couple of skills that you want to teach.
 Focus on those areas. - 2.
 Do you have a signal to gain attention?
 This should be one used in all classes and one that translates to indoor and outdoor use. - 3.
 Do you have a plan for practicing the skills?
 Teaching this one time or at the beginning of the school year is not enough.
 It is said that it takes 21 days to develop a new habit.
 How important is it to you for the students to learn new skills? - 4.
 Allow students the opportunity to teach the skills to others.
-This is a great time for cross age mentoring or teaching within the classroom. - Develop monitors within the class.
+This is a great time for cross age mentoring or teaching within the classroom. - 5.
+Develop monitors within the class.
 Choose students to keep track of the utilization of the skill(s) in class.
 Offer rewards and incentives for the skill(s) being successfully presented.

-STEPS TO FOLLOW IN TEACHING SOCIAL SKILLS GROUPS SEND TO INSTRUCTOR (AT END OF NEXT PAGE)
+STEPS TO FOLLOW IN TEACHING SOCIAL SKILLS GROUPS (to be completed as part of assignment #7)